jabteepabuser/NetNinja-Tutorial/notes.md

     console.log(example code);
 }

-ARROW FUNCTION WITH ONLY ONE PARAMETER: *The difference here is that the parentheses are unnecessary* let/const VariableName = ANYPARAMETER => {
+--ARROW FUNCTION WITH ONLY ONE PARAMETER: *The difference here is that the parentheses are unnecessary* let/const VariableName = ANYPARAMETER => {
     console.log(example code);
 }

-ARROW FUNCTION WITH ONLY ONE SINGLE RETURN CODE:
+--ARROW FUNCTION WITH ONLY ONE SINGLE RETURN CODE:
 *BEFORE SIMPLIFICATION*
 let/const VariableName = ANYPARAMETER => {
     return 5 * ANYPARAMETER;